-- the applicant's claims that Australian industry does not offer for sale in Australia goods that are like or directly competitive to the exemption goods; - · Australian industry's response to those claims; and - a submission by the applicant responding to Australian industry.
+- the applicant's claims that Australian industry does not offer for sale in Australia goods that are like or directly competitive to the exemption goods; - Australian industry's response to those claims; - a submission by Australian industry responding to the applicant and tariff advice concerning the exemption goods; and - a submission by the applicant responding to Australian industry.

-Applicant's claims Australian industry's response The applicant claimed in its application that the exemption goods were not offered for sale in Australia.
-The applicant made a subsequent submission stating that it did not object to BlueScope's proposal that tolerances for the exemption goods be reduced.
-BlueScope confirmed the applicant's claims that aluminium zinc coated steel beyond certain dimensions was not produced in Australia and stated that it would not oppose the application for exemption provided the tolerances for thickness and width of the exemption goods were reduced in line with Australian Standards.
-12
+Applicant's claims Australian industry's response The applicant claimed in its application that BlueScope initially contended that the the exemption goods were not offered for goods imported by the applicant were sale in Australia. incorrectly classified.
+Subsequently BlueScope, as the only Australian The applicant made a subsequent producer of galvanised steel, broadly submission stating that it did not object to accepted the applicant's claim stating only BlueScope's proposal that production that it would not oppose the application for tolerances for the exemption goods be exemption provided the tolerances for reduced (see the production tolerances in thickness and width of the exemption the amended exemption goods). goods were reduced in line with Australian Standards.
+13

-12 Section 3.4 of this report sets out BlueScope's proposed amendment to the exemption goods.
+&lt;sup>13 Section 3.4 of this report sets out BlueScope's proposed amendment to the exemption goods.